What is an Implied Term? Everything You Need to Know

 Implied-in-law contracts, on the other hand, are those that exist because laws already cover the issues at hand.
 For example, if a vet saved a pet’s life outside of their office, without be asked to, the vet could choose to send the pet owner a bill for their services and the owner would be obliged to pay it, and this is because receiving unjust benefits at the expense of another party is not permitted by law.

 If you need further help understanding what an implied term is, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.